Alternative Credit Scoring Models Used By Banks & Lenders

 Borrowers with a weak or nonexistent credit history may still have the financial means to make monthly payments, yet are often overlooked due to the standards set by traditional credit scoring models.

-Alternative credit scoring allows lenders the opportunity to reach new audiences by utilizing different criteria to determine a borrower’s reliability.
-As you will see, an alternative credit scoring method can be beneficial for lenders and potential borrowers alike.
+Alternative credit scoring allows lenders to reach new audiences by utilizing different criteria to determine a borrower’s reliability.
+As you will see, an alternative credit scoring method can benefit lenders and potential borrowers alike.

 The difference between traditional and alternative credit scoring